brainsatplay/brainsatplay/docs/docs/advanced-topics/03-extend-the-brainstorm.md

 ## Streaming Data
 ---

-Once subscribed to an app session (i.e.`subscribeToGame`) with `spectating = false`, it's as easy as sending a message containing a `userData` field to the Brainstorm.
+Once subscribed to an app session (i.e.`subscribeToSession`) with `spectating = false`, it's as easy as sending a message containing a `userData` field to the Brainstorm.
 Since this is a real-time stream, this should be contained in some sort of loop:

 ``` javascript